EDIpack/EDIpack2.0/doc/installation.rst

-Although CMake does not officially provide uninstall procedures in the generated Make/Ninja files.
+Although CMake does not officially provide uninstall procedures in the generated makefiles.
 Hence SciFortran supplies a homebrew method to remove the generated files by calling (from the relevant build folder):